 One of the most common things that people hear during a dental cleaning is that they need to floss more to help protect against gum disease.
 For many people, flossing is a difficult process.
 Being able to gently clean between the teeth, pushing just hard enough to infiltrate periodontal pockets (between the gum and tooth) without abrading the soft tissue, all while not cutting off finger circulation is like juggling glasses full of water.
 Fortunately, floss is not the only mode of cleaning between teeth.
 Oral irrigation devices, commonly called water piks after the release of the WaterPik oral irrigator in 1962, offer an alternative to traditional floss.

-With the availability of two flossing options, many patients ask which is more effective.
+With the availability of two flossing options, many patients ask which is the more effective flossing option?
 Research shows that both are effective.
 Which is right for you depends on what you’re looking for in a flosser.

 Benefits of Traditional Floss

 Waxed or unwaxed floss are both effective plaque-removing tools.
 Nerves in the periodontal ligament, a strong connective tissue creating a protective seal around each tooth, deter from flossing deep enough to cause permanent damage.
 Cutting the gums with floss should decrease over time as a person learns the right amount of pressure to apply.